Study Abroad C3IS

 2) Unjustified absences: All absences not included in the previous section are considered unjustified.

-- If a third unjustified absence occurs, the reduction in the final grade will be 0.5 points.
+• If a third unexcused absence occurs, the reduction in the final grade will be 0.8 points (0.5 points corresponding to the third absence and the 0.3 points previously associated with the second absence).

 Professors who detect cases of students with three unjustified absences must report it to the Study Abroad C3IS, who will in turn inform the coordinator of the corresponding program.